camouflage-app/camouflage/docs/http/configuration.md

 ### _setServerOptionsHttps(options: https.ServerOptions): void_

 In case you are creating an https server, you would need to use `setServerOptionsHttps` to provide the necessary credentials.
 You can use it to add other [available options](https://nodejs.org/api/https.html#httpscreateserveroptions-requestlistener) as well to your https servers.

-### _setServerOptionsHttp2(options: spdy.server.ServerOptions): void_

-In case you are creating an http2 server, you would need to use `setServerOptionsHttp2` to provide the necessary credentials.
-You can use it to add other [available options](https://www.npmjs.com/package/spdy#options) as well to your http2 servers.

 ### _setupCacheWithOptions(options: apicache.Options): void_